The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 Why You’ll Love This Recipe

-• Light & fluffy – This focaccia bread is light and fluffy without lacking any of that delicious classic flavor.
+• Light & fluffy – This focaccia bread is light and fluffy without lacking any of that delicious rich flavor.

 • Make it your own – You can easily add fresh or dried herbs, vegetables, or cheeses to this bread.
 Get creative!